 Introduction to the use of statistical methods in health sciences research.
 Descriptive and simple inferential statistics for discrete, continuous and right-censored data.
 Introduction to linear regression.

 This distance-taught paper will introduce students to the use of statistical methods in health sciences research and is highly recommended for all students that want and/or need to analyse quantitative data.
-Students will learn the theory needed to perform basic descriptive analysis and to begin to understand appropriate statistical methods to test quantitative questions.
+Students will learn the theory needed to perform basic descriptive analysis and to begin to understand appropriate statistical methods to quantitative questions.
 The paper has a strong applied component, and students will learn how the foundations of biostatistics apply to public health.
-Topics covered include: descriptive statistics, hypothesis testing and introduction to study design.
+Topics covered include: descriptive statistics, hypothesis testing and analysis for epidemiological studies.
 Students will learn to use Stata, a leading statistical software package in health sciences research.
 For this paper, students must have a computer with an Internet connection and be computer literate.